 Bond companies must meet certain requirements to write your bond.
 If you get a bond from a bond company that doesn’t meet the necessary requirements, your bond can be rejected without a refund.

-Good Agencies Will Find the Right Bond Company for You
+A Surety Professional Will Find the Right Bond Company for You

 - Liberty Mutual Insurance

 - Great American Insurance Group

 - Philadelphia Insurance Companies

 What Requirements Do Bond Companies Have to Meet?

 In order for a bond company to write any surety bond for you, they must be licensed in your state.
 If you need a bond required by the federal government, the bond company must also be listed in the Federal Treasury listing of approved sureties.
 If your bond company isn’t properly licensed, your bond can be rejected, causing you to buy a new surety bond with no refund.

 Bond Companies Need More for Contract Bonds

 If you need contract bonds for public construction jobs, obligees generally require bond companies to have a minimum grade of B+ or higher from A.M.
 Best (a company that analyzes businesses' financial strength).
 The highest possible A.M.
 Best rating is A++, and only a few companies have access to bond companies with this rating.
 It is imperative to provide your bond agent any bond requirements from the obligee prior to getting approved for your bond.
 If you get your bond from a bond company whose grade is lowered, your bond can be rejected, forcing you to pay for a new bond with no refund.